 Address: Ave.
 Marc Sangnier and BC.
 Georges Lafenestre,14th Arrondissement Paris

-You can use the guide to search by neighbourhood and market type – the majority take place at the weekend, or on public holidays.
+You can use the guide to search by neighbourhood and market type.
+The majority take place at the weekend, or on public holidays.
 They come in all shapes and sizes from just a few stalls to hundreds.
-There is fun in wandering up and down and browsing as well as haggling and bagging a bargain.

 Get stuck in!
 Have a good look at everything, rummage if you can – it’s what the locals do and no one will be offended by it.